r3c/cottle/docs/page/05-advanced.rst

 In some cases, you may want to inject to your template big and/or complex values that may or may not be needed at rendering, depending on other parameters.
 In such configurations, it may be better to avoid injecting the entire value in your context if there is chances it won't be used, and use lazy evaluation instead.

 Lazy evaluation allows you to inject a value with a resolver callback which will be called only the first time value is accessed, or not called at all if value is not used for rendering.
-This feature makes use of :type:`Values.LazyValue` which is another specialized version of the :type:`Value` class:
+Lazy values can be created through implicit conversion from any ``Func<Value>`` instance or by using :meth:`Value.FromLazy` construction method:

 .. code-block:: plain
     :caption: Cottle template